luiswitz/housecontrol/README.md

 # README

-An APP to control the house expenses
+An APP to control the house expenses collaboratively